Dariush77/crawl/README.md

-this is categories of Mosbat sabz all product name and products that a crawled and mapped with our products
+There are categories of Mosbat sabz all product names and products that a crawled and mapped with our products And some Dashbordes to Analyze their performance